PaulHenry678/Add-Diskspace/README.md

       iii.
 There is an existing snapshot.

       iv.
 Adding the requested amount to the server would result in the datastore being brought below 20% available space.

+## Roadmap

+1. Configure cmdlet binding and enable pipeline use for all functions that are intended to be used as cmdlets.

+2. Rename functions that are not intended to be used as cmdlets from the verb-noun nomenclature to a simple description of their use.

+3. Determine other paths that might need to be evaluated for removing in Remove-StaleLogs

+4. Find a way to deal with expanding drives that do not have an error when another drive does have an error.
+  a.
+Example: Server A has 2 drives, C: and E:.
+Drive C: has 100 GB provisioned, but needs to be expanded to 120 GB.
+Drive E: has 1800 GB provisioned, but needs to be expanded to 2200 GB.
+Because this would bring that drive above 2048 GB, neither drive will be expanded.
+Ideally, I would want the C: drive to be expanded and the E: drive to expand to 2048 and report that there was an issue.

+5. Configure Add-Diskspace additional optional parameters, specifing which drive letter, vmware hard disk, or windows disk/partition to expand.